 Welcome to the Division of Allied Health, Emergency Services, and Nursing: if you are a prospective student, you have selected to learn about one of the most advanced and cost-effective nursing programs in Pennsylvania.
 In our division you will find a variety of programs and courses that can springboard your career into the health care, emergency services, and nursing arenas.
-Here are some of our division’s offerings:

 If you share a passion for nursing or have a desire to work in the health or emergency care fields join us at Delaware County Community College and realize your dreams.
 Many programs offered by the Allied Health division have special application requirements.
 Visit the College’s admissions page for details and contact us if you have any questions.